mjao1/trackstar/README.md

 # Trackstar

-A discrete bike theft detection device that sends real-time alerts to your phone with GPS tracking capabilities.
+A discrete bike theft detection and prevention device that sends real-time alerts to your phone with GPS tracking capabilities.

 ## Problem Statement